r-kundal/project-flow-dsl/README.md

 # project-flow-dsl

-Initially, there was an idea to create a Domain-Specific Language (DSL) for routing operations in a project-specific flow based on git-flow can be a great way to simplify complex Git operations and provide a more streamlined process for developers.
+Creating a Domain-Specific Language (DSL) for routing operations in a project-specific flow based on git-flow can be a great way to simplify complex Git operations and provide a more streamlined process for developers.

 ## Intention
-Create a robust and user-friendly DSL for routing operations in a project-specific flow using Scala or F# that abstracts away the complexity of Git operations while leveraging the strengths of functional-first programming.
+Create a robust and user-friendly DSL for routing operations in a project-specific flow using F# that abstracts away the complexity of Git operations while leveraging the strengths of functional-first programming.

 ## Roadmap
-Here's a step-by-step guide on how to achieve this using functional-first programming languages like F#:
+Here's a step-by-step guide on how to achieve the aim using functional-first programming languages like F#:

 1. **Define the Requirements:**
    - Identify the common Git operations and workflows used in your project.